neul-labs/crewai-rust/PYPI_PREPARE.md

 This document summarizes the changes made to prepare the crewai-rust repository for PyPI publication.

+**Important Note**: Installing this package does not automatically accelerate CrewAI.
+Users must explicitly import and use the Rust components in their code.
+The components do not automatically replace the standard CrewAI components.

 ## Changes Made

 ### 1. Created .gitignore